Allan Glen's School

-Allan Glen’s School, founded in 1853, developed from a school providing a good practical education for the sons of tradesmen, to being the principal science school in Scotland and well merited its alternative title of ‘the High School of Science.
+Allan Glen’s School, founded in 1853, developed from a school providing a "good practical education for the sons of tradesmen", to being the principal science school in Scotland and was often referred to as ‘the High School of Science.

-The majority of pupils attended Allan Glen’s after having gained a scholarship for the first three years and so the range of pupils extended across all social classes and many of the former pupils proceeded to senior posts in business, industry and medicine.
+Most pupils attended Allan Glen’s after having gained a scholarship for the first three years and so the range of pupils extended across all social classes, and many of the former pupils proceeded to senior posts in business, industry and medicine.

 The Endowment Trust

-The Trust also runs an annual Young Persons' Lecture attended by many schools, with guest speakers who aim to stimulate interest in engineering.
+The Trust also runs an annual Allan Glen Tribute Lecture attended by many schools, with guest speakers who aim to stimulate interest in engineering.

 City of Glasgow College

 Mike McCreery presents the School's Book of Remembrance to Paul Little, the Principal of the City of Glasgow College.
-The book will be on display in the College's library when the new campus is built on the site of the Allan Glen's building.
+The book is on display in the College's library in the new campus built on the site of the Allan Glen's building.